netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ##  Overview {#overview}

-   The architecture of a system that provides real-time and consistent enforcement of access control policies is shown in {{arch}} and includes the following functional entities and interfaces.
+   The architecture of a system that provides real-time and consistent enforcement of access control policies is shown in {{arch}}.
+This architecture includes the following functional entities and interfaces:

    *  A Service Orchestrator which coordinates the overall service, including security policies.
 The service may be connectivity or